Daniel Webster (Florida politician): Gun law

-Human rights
+LGBT rights

 Webster has a "0" rating from the Human Rights Campaign regarding his voting record on LGBT-related matters.
 He co-sponsored the First Amendment Defense Act.
 He does not support same-sex marriage.

 Social issues

 Abortion

 Webster opposes abortion under all circumstances.

-Cannabis

-Webster has a "D" rating from NORML for his voting history regarding cannabis-related causes.
-He is against veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.

 Tax reform

 Webster voted for the Tax Cuts and Jobs Act of 2017.
 He believes the current tax code is "punishing taxpayers" and is broken.
 He says the 2017 act "allows Americans to keep more money in their pockets, ends lobbyist loopholes and special-interest exemptions, and makes everyone play by the same rules."
-He says "the majority" of his constituents will be "among the biggest winners in the nation" as a result of the new tax policies.
+He says "the majority" of his constituents will be "among the biggest winners in the nation" due to the new tax policies.

+Veterans

+Webster voted against the Honoring our PACT Act of 2022 which expanded VA benefits to veterans exposed to toxic chemicals during their military service.

 Donald Trump

 Texas v.
 Pennsylvania

 In December 2020, Webster was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."
 She also reprimanded Webster and the other House members who supported the lawsuit: "The 126 Republican Members that signed onto this lawsuit brought dishonor to the House.
 Instead of upholding their oath to support and defend the Constitution, they chose to subvert the Constitution and undermine public trust in our sacred democratic institutions."
 New Jersey Representative Bill Pascrell, citing section three of the 14th Amendment, called for Pelosi to not seat Webster and the other Republicans who signed the brief supporting the suit, arguing that "the text of the 14th Amendment expressly forbids Members of Congress from engaging in rebellion against the United States.
 Trying to overturn a democratic election and install a dictator seems like a pretty clear example of that."